 A mortuary temple adjoins the eastern wall of the pyramid.
 Rituals were performed there to help the pharaoh in his resurrection, and sacrifices were made to the gods.

 Pyramid of Menkaure (Mykerinos)

 The Mykerinos Pyramid (2539-2511 BC), the smallest of the royal buildings in Giza, was also the least lucky.
-Her beautiful veneer of pink Aswan grant was liked by Muhammad Ali (1769-1849), who decided to use it to build an arsenal in Alexandria.
+Muhammad Ali liked her beautiful veneer of pink Aswan grant, who decided to use it to build an arsenal in Alexandria.
 Seven centuries earlier, one of Sultan Saladin's sons, wanting to find the entrance to the pyramid, made a hole in its wall.
 The British officer Howard Vyse (1784-1853) enlarged the opening.
 Only the latter managed to find the entrance to the pyramid (slightly below the tear).
 A granite sarcophagus decorated with the motif of the palace facade was found in the burial chamber.
 Unfortunately, the ship that carried him sank during his transportation to Great Britain.

 Get full access to these amazing sites and be treated like a true VIP.
 Come and join us, you'll have an unforgettable time!
 Book your luxury Egypt tour today!

 Inside Egypt offers three different Egypt tour packages, which include the private tour of Giza Pyramids and Sphinx.